 - Create a keyword-rich Professional Headline, instead of leaving the default, your most current job title.

 - Make your contact info easy to find.
-Put it in the “See contact info” spot that sits to the right of your profile photo and/or within the Summary section.
+Put it in the “Contact info” spot that sits under your name, at the top.

 - Customize your LinkedIn URL to include your name and a relevant keyword or certification acronym.